laimisan/Types-of-Psychotherapy/README.md

 # Types-of-Psychotherapy

-Analysis and visualisation of main types of psychotherapy available in the UK (based on BACP register).
+Analysis of the main types of psychotherapy available in the UK (based on BACP and UKCP registers) using Python.

-The purpose of this project was to create a tool that would make it easier for people to find therapy that is suitable to them.
+The purpose of this project was to create a visualisation that would make it easier for people to understand what type of psychotherapy is available, as well as get a feel for what is right for them.

+The main issues that I have identified and that have motivated this project are:
-There are hundreds of types of therapy, the information about what's available is spread out between different sources, and the articles are lengthy and hard to understand - and sometimes even contradictory.
+* There are hundreds of types of therapy
+* The information about what's available is spread out between different sources
+* The articles are lengthy and hard to understand - and sometimes even contradictory.

-I have addressed these issues by:
+I have addressed them by:
-* Using the data from one of the main governing bodies, BACP.
-This will point out the main types of psychotherapy out there, as well as their popularity/availability.
+* Using the data from the main governing bodies, BACP and UKCP.
+This will point out the main types of psychotherapy out there, as well as their popularity/availability while ensuring data integrity.
 * Using NLP techniques on a combination of different articles describing psychotherapy types to gain insight into what aspects are at the core, i.e. would be mentioned most often, regardless of the source.
 * Grouping therapy types based on identified similarities between their descriptions and features.
-* Vissualising the information using an interactive sunburst chart, which:
+* Vissualising the information by building two infographics.
-  i) provides a quick understanding of the main types of therapy, and how they differ ii) show how widely these therapy types are available iii) provides a core summary of each type when hovering over with a cursor.

-Ideally, this would point the reader to the right direction by invoking a curiosity about therapies that seem like a right fit for them, while also allowing them do discard the ones that don't - all in one place.
+Ideally, this would point the reader to the right direction by invoking a curiosity about therapies that seem like a right fit for them, and providing a mental framework to base deeper research on.

+Please find the infographics at www.laimisandrijauskas.com